 These boilers can be used ONLY in a forced circulation hot water heating system.
-Since most forced circulation systems will be of the closed type, install the water supply line as shown on piping diagrams, fig. 1 or 2.
+Since most forced circulation systems will be of the closed type, install the water supply line as shown on piping diagrams, Figure 7 to 11 on pages 14 and 18.